leonardpahlke/whopper/operator-infra/README.md

 The operator infra folder contains a small pulumi project used to host the operator cluster.
 The project entrypoint is the `index.ts` file.

-TODO: elaborate operator infra use and need
+NOTE: elaborate operator infra use and need